Many hikers refuse to enter the wilderness without a hiking GPS. Some hikers use GPS units as supplements to map and compass.

 I bought my first GPS when Geocaching was a brand-new hobby.
 If you’re not familiar, Geocaching is a “sport” where participants hide and seek “treasure” stashes around the world using GPS.

 The best handheld hiking GPS units have come a long way since then and become much more affordable.
-While it’s still quite popular, Geocaching is only one way to use a handheld GPS.
+While it’s still quite popular, Geocaching is another way to use a handheld GPS.

 Others use GPS units exclusively for navigation off trail or following a pre-charted route with great accuracy.
 Whatever your needs, a GPS is an indispensable modern piece of navigation equipment for the hiker.